Aphaniteja/ner/README.md

 Ans: F1,precision ,recall are all dominated by 'O' category because almost 90% of the data is category 'O'

 * Use word vectors to improve NER performance
-Ans: I didn't see much improvement from using pretrained fasttext embeddings.
-Using normal word vectors initialized using torch.nn gives better result
+Ans: Pretrained embedding from fasttext seem to give a slight edge  over randomly initialized embeddings from pytorch The results seem to vary slightly with each run (based on differnet random seed). further optimizations may lead to a better result.